digitalrebar/digitalrebar/README.md

 * Build the tool: go build

 ## Command line options:
-* -debug

-  Whether to run in debug mode.
+* -debug: Whether to run in debug mode.
 If passed, classifier will log extra debug logging.
-* -rules [path-to-rulefile]

-  The rules that events should be matched against.
+* -rules [path-to-rulefile]: The rules that events should be matched against.
 The contents of this file are described later.
-* -endpoint [url]

-  The API endpoint for Digital Rebar.
+* -endpoint [url]: The API endpoint for Digital Rebar.
-* -username

-  The username to log in to Digital Rebar with.
+* -username: The username to log in to Digital Rebar with.
-* -password

-  The password for the Digital Rebar user.
+* -password: The password for the Digital Rebar user.
-* -listen

-  The address:port that the classifier should listen for events on.
+* -listen: The address:port that the classifier should listen for events on.
-* -testRules

-  If set, the classifier will just test the rulefile for validity and exit.
+* -testRules: If set, the classifier will just test the rulefile for validity and exit.
-* -jsonSelectorList

-  This defines the set of events that rules without the EventType matcher should fire upon.
-The value is a JSON encode array of maps that can match events.
-The default is '[{ "event": "on_milestone" }]' which matches the on_milestone event.
+## Events

+Events are emitted by the DigitalRebar core whenever something of interest happens.
+It is the job of the Classifier to listen to those Events and take action based on the Rulesets that the Classifier has loaded.
+Think about how iptables works on Linux crossed with a rule-based expert system, and you will not be too far off the mark.

+### Event Definition

+An incoming Event is a blob of JSON that unmaps to the following structure:

+    type Event struct {
+        Selector          EventSelector             `json:"selector"`
+	      Event             *client.Event             `json:"event"`
+	      Node              *client.Node              `json:"node"`
+	      Role              *client.Role              `json:"role"`
+	      NodeRole          *client.NodeRole          `json:"node_role"`
+	      Deployment        *client.Deployment        `json:"deployment"`
+	      DeploymentRole    *client.DeploymentRole    `json:"deployment_role"`
+	      Network           *client.Network           `json:"network"`
+	      NetworkAllocation *client.NetworkAllocation `json:"network_allocation"`
+	      NetworkRange      *client.NetworkRange      `json:"network_range"`
+	      NetworkRouter     *client.NetworkRouter     `json:"network_router"`
+    }

+Of those fields, only Selector and Event will be present in all Events.
+The rest will be present depending on which object inside of Digital Rebar the event was created by:

+* NodeRole: NodeRole, Node, Role, and Deployment will be filled.
+* Node: Node and Deployment will be filled.
+* DeploymentRole: Deployment, Role, and DeploymentRole will be filled.
+* Deployment: only Deployment will be filled.
+* Role: only Role will be filled.
+* Network: only Network will be filled.
+* NetworkAllocation: Network, Node, NetworkRange, and NetworkAllocation will be filled.
+* NetworkRange: Network and NetworkRange will be filled.
+* NetworkRouter: Network and NetworkRouter will be filled.

+#### EventSelector

+EventSelector is the parameters that Digital Rebar initially created the Event with.
+Serialized as YAML, it looks ike this:

+    ---
+    - event: 'on_active'
+      # The name of the event to match.
+The only mandatory field.
+      obj_class: 'role'
+      # The class of the object that issued the event.
+      obj_id: 'rebar-inventory'
+      # The name of the object that issued the event.
+In this case,
+      # it is the role named 'rebar-inventory'

-## The rules file:
+## Rulesets

-The rules file should contain a list of rules in YML format.
-For a simple example, refer to the test.yml file.
-The rule file will be reloaded if the classfier is sent a SIGHUP.
+The rules file should contain a RuleSet in YML or JSON format.

 ### An example rules file:

     ---
+    # Copyright (c) 2016, Rackn Inc.
+    # Licensed under the terms of the Digital Rebar License.
+    # See LICENSE.md at the top of this repository for more information.

+    Name: 'test ruleset'
+    Active: false
+    Description: "The test ruleset, used to exercise the classifier"
+    Rules:
+      - EventSelectors:
+          - event: on_active
+            obj_class: role
+          - event: on_error
+            obj_class: role
+        Matchers:
+          - Enabled: true
+          - Eq: [ true ,true]
+        Actions:
+          - Script: |
+              echo "Hello from {{.Evt.Node.UUID}} (AKA {{.Evt.Node.Name}})"
+              echo "I an running because noderole {{.Evt.NodeRole.ID}} (for role {{.Evt.Role.Name}}) triggered {{.Evt.Selector.event}}"
+          - Delay: 30
+          - Script: |
+              echo "This should be delayed 30 seconds: {{.Vars.eventType}}" env
+          - Log: true
+          - Stop: true
       - Name: 'test logging rule'
+        EventSelectors:
+          - event: on_milestone
-      WantsAttribs: []
+        WantsAttribs:
+          - disks
         Matchers:
           - Enabled: true
-        - Script: "/bin/true"
           - JSON:
-            Selector: ':root .Attribs .number_of_drives:val(5)'
+              Selector: ':root .Attribs .disks :has( .removable:val(false) )'
+              SaveAs: 'harddisks'
+          - Len:
+              Var: harddisks
-            SaveAs: 'driveCount'
+              SaveAs: driveCount
-      MatchActions:
+          - Gt: [ '$driveCount', 3 ]
+        Actions:
           - Log: true
-        - Script: "/usr/bin/env"
+          - Script: |
+              echo "System has {{.Vars.driveCount}} drives, which is more than the 3 we were looking for"
+      - Name: 'test os install rule'
+        Matchers:
+          - GetAttrib:
+              Node: "system-phantom.internal.local"
+              Attrib: "disks"
+              SaveAs: "phantom-drives"
+          - JSON:
+              Selector: ':root .Evt .role .name:val("rebar-managed-node")'
+          - JSON:
+              Selector: ':root .Evt .node .uuid'
+              PickResults:
+                nodeName: 0
+        Actions:
-        - Delay:
+          - Bind:
+              NodeID: '$nodeName'
+              RoleID: 'rebar-installed-node'
-          - Duration: 30
+          - Commit:
+              NodeID: '$nodeName'
-          - Log: true
+          - Return: true

+### RuleSet definition:

+A RuleSet is composed of the following fields:
+* Name: The name of the RuleSet.
+Every RuleSet must be named, and ruleset names must be unique.
+* Description: A description of a RuleSet.
+Be as detailed as you want.
+* Active: Whether the RuleSet is active.
+If the RuleSet is not active, then none of its rules will be used to process incoming Events.
+* Rules: The list of Rules for the RuleSet.

 ### Rule definition:

 A Rule is composed of the following fields:

-* Name

-  The name of the rule.
-If present, it must be unique across all the rules.
+* Name: The name of the rule.
+It is only required if the rule is the target of a Jump or Call action.
-* Description

-  A brief description of what the rule does.
-For human use only.
-* WantsAttribs
+Rule names in a RuleSet must be unique if they are present.

+* EventSelectors: A list of selectors that describe the types of Events this Rule is interested in.
+ A matched var, eventType, is created with the matched event.
-  A list of DigitalRebar attribs or node attributes that the rule Matchers will use to determine whether the Rule matches the Event.
+* WantsAttribs: A list of DigitalRebar attribs or node attributes that the rule wants for Matchers to determine whether the Rule matches the Event, or that the Actions may need to perform their actions.
-* Matchers

-  A list of Matchers that must match in order for the MatchActions to run.
+* Matchers: A list of Matchers that must match in order for the MatchActions to run.
-* MatchActions

-  A list of Actions that will be run if all the Matchers match.
+* MatchActions: A list of Actions that will be run if all the Matchers match.

 #### Matchers:
 Currently, the classifier knows about the following matchers:

-* And

-  Takes a list of Matchers, and matches iff all of them match.
+* And: Takes a list of Matchers, and matches iff all of them match.
-* Or

-  Takes a list of Matchers, and matches if any of them match.
+* Or: Takes a list of Matchers, and matches if any of them match.
-* Not

-  Takes a single Matcher, and matches if it does not match.
+* Not: Takes a single Matcher, and matches if it does not match.
-* Enabled

-Takes true or false, and matches if it was passed true.
+* Enabled: Takes true or false, and matches if it was passed true.
-* EventType

-Takes a list of key/value pairs to match events against.
-The aggregate set of events are registered as event selectors in the rebar api.
-If unspecified, the default list of selectors are used for the rule from the command line.

-An example YAML would be:

-    ---
-    - event: 'on_active'
-      obj_class: 'role'
-      obj_id: 'rebar-inventory'

-A matched var, eventType, is created with the matched event name.
-* JSON
+* JSON: Extracts a value (or values) out of the JSON representation of the RunContext.

   Takes a YAML object of the following format: